When it comes to Galveston cruise parking, you have lots of options on where to park while you take your trip.

-There is also some outdoor parking for a cheaper price.
-In our search we found parking for $75 for indoor parking for a week cruise ($87 after taxes/fees).
-Outdoor parking is $65 for a week ($75 after taxes/fees).
+In our search we found parking for $126 for indoor parking for a week cruise after taxes and fees with the shuttle.
+There is also outdoor parking for $102 for a week with taxes/fees.

 Sailing on a five-day cruise?
-We found rates of $65 per car for indoor parking, or $75 after taxes and fees.
-Rates were $55 for outdoor parking when available ($64 after taxes).
+We found rates of $110 per car for indoor parking and $85 for outdoor.

 - Website: FalstaffCruiseParking.com

 - Phone: 877-365-7275